united-security-providers/usp-core-waap/src/docs/large-payloads.md

 ### CoreWaapService.spec.routes[].sizeEnforcement.request.body.maxSizeStatusCode

 *maxSizeStatusCode* defines the HTTP status code that Core WAAP returns when a request body exceeds *maxSize* and *limitBehaviour* is *REJECT*.
 It is a required field and must be a valid HTTP error status code between 400 and 599.
-A typical value is 413 (Payload Too Large).
+The default is 413 (Payload Too Large).

 ### CoreWaapService.spec.routes[].sizeEnforcement.request.limitBehaviour